vecin2/em_automation/README.md

 Globals functions can easily implemented by adding the function to the `globals.py` module.
 The function is added automatically to the template enviroment and therefore available for templates to use it.

 ### Implementing new  Filters
- Filters are picked up by the environment by name convention.
-The system looks for classes under the `/filters` whith the class name matching the capitalize name of the filter +"Filter".
+Filters leave under the  package called `/filters` whith the class name matching the capitalize name of the filter +"Filter".
 For example:
  ```sql
  #Template
  {{ var_name | default("Test default") }}